apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 This reduces the size down to 0.72MB and time to 5 min

 [Kylin 2149](https://issues.apache.org/jira/browse/KYLIN-2149), ideally, these Hierarchies can be defined also:
 * Id_weekday > Id_date
 * Id_Month > Id_date
 * Id_Quarter > Id_date
 * Id_week > Id_date

-But for now, it isn’t possible to use Joint and hierarchy together in one Dim   :(
+But for now, it impossible to use Joint and Hierarchy together for one dimension.

-### Cube_03: Compress output Cube
+### Cube_03: Compress output
 To make the next improvement, compress HBase Cube with Snappy:

 ![alt text](/images/tutorial/2.0/cube_build_performance/03.png)

-Another option is to Now we can try compress HBase Cube with Gzip:
+Another option is Gzip:

 ![alt text](/images/tutorial/2.0/cube_build_performance/04.png)

 The results of compression output are: